SAP-samples/teched2025-AD165/exercises/ex1/README.md

 > [!NOTE]
-> Understanding SAP Build Work Zone: Workspaces
+> Understanding SAP Build Work Zone: Workspaces (for information only, no action required from participants)
 >
 >**Workspace Creation:**
 >